Trams in Frankfurt am Main

 The Frankfurt am Main tramway network is a network of tramways forming a major part of the public transport system in Frankfurt am Main, a city in the federal state of Hesse, Germany.

 As of 2023, there were 10 tram lines, along with two special lines and one heritage tourist tramline.
-The network was also heavily integrated into the Frankfurt U-Bahn, with the systems sharing both street running and reserved track.
-In 2012, the network had 136 stations, and a total route length of 68.67 km.
-In the same year, the network carried 49.9 million passengers, about 30% of total public transport ridership in Frankfurt.
+The network had 141 stops, and a total route length of 68.67 km.
+In the same year, the network carried 66.9 million passengers.

 History

 The network is the oldest light rail system in the city, the first horse tram lines having started operations on 19 May 1872.
 It includes one of the first electric tramways in the world, with the first electrified tram line starting in 1884.

 Frankfurt Trambahn-Gesellschaft

 The Frankfurt Trambahn-Gesellschaft (FTG), founded in 1872 as a subsidiary of the Brussels-based company F. de la Hault & Cie, introduced tram traffic with horse trams in Frankfurt.
 On 19 May 1872 they opened the first line with horses as draft animals from Schönhof in the northwestern neighboring town of Bockenheim on the Bockenheimer Warte, through the Westend on the Bockenheimer highway and today's Opernplatz to the Hauptwache.